snap-stanford/plurel/README.md

 </div>
 <br>

+This repository provides a reference implementation for the paper [PluRel: Synthetic Data unlocks Scaling Laws for Relational Foundation Models](https://arxiv.org/abs/2602.04029).

 ## Overview

 PluRel is a framework for synthesizing relational databases using Structural Causal Models (SCMs).
-It enables:
+This repository provides:

 - Generation of synthetic relational databases (from scratch or from SQL schemas) compatible with [relbench](https://github.com/snap-stanford/relbench).
 - Scalable multi-processing data generation.